University committed to providing competitive and affordable health care options for employees and families

 Gray is chair of the Health Care Advisory Committee (HCAC), which includes faculty, staff and administrators with expertise in health care, health insurance and human resources.
 Penn State President Eric Barron created HCAC in 2014 to study issues related to health care coverage and its growing costs and to advise the administration.
-While Penn State’s health care coverage plan is administered by Highmark Blue Shield, the University is self-insured, which means the University and employees pay for all medical claims.
+Because Penn State’s health care coverage plan is administered by a third party administrator, the University is self-insured, which means the University and employees pay for all medical claims.
 Total medical costs for active employees and their families are close to $200 million per year, not including the additional cost of providing medical coverage to eligible retirees.
 Active employees are asked to share in the cost through $35 million to $40 million in annual premium contributions.
 Medical costs are predicted to continue to grow in excess of consumer inflation rates.

 Gray explained that HCAC has identified guiding principles to help steer discussion and evaluation of the options: 1) offering competitive, affordable coverage for employees; 2) helping employees and their families avoid or manage chronic conditions; 3) directing employees and their families to the appropriate places for their care; 4) increasing physical activity; 5) embracing healthy behaviors such as a tobacco-free community across all University campuses; and 6) continuing to help employees and their families thrive in their communities through access to tools and resources designed to help them make the best health care decisions.

 HCAC also has been seeking input from the University community as part of the process.
 That includes conducting a survey sent to faculty and staff in 2015.
 Among its findings: